 Jennifer Moore, pianist, is currently the PreK-12 Music Teacher for the Willsboro Central School District in northern New York.
 She holds an MFA in Piano Performance from Purchase College, SUNY, a MM degree in Music Education from the Crane School of Music, SUNY Potsdam and is currently a DMA candidate in Music Education at Boston University.
 She has also attended the Choral Institute at Oxford as both an Associate (2017) and Full Conductor (2019) where she studied conducting with James Jordan, James Whitbourn, Steven Pilkington and the Westminster Williamson Voices.

 Jennifer has a broad range of performance experience as a pianist, chorister and conductor.
-She studied vocal accompanying with Steven Blier, Dennis Helmrich, JJ Penna and Dalton Baldwin.
-Performances have brought her to Lincoln Center as a member of the Westminster Symphonic Choir with the New York Philharmonic under the direction of both Joseph Flummerfelt and maestro Kurt Masur, UNESCO in Paris, France, in Wilkes-Barre, Pennsylvania, and at Westminster Choir College.
-Jennifer moved to Chicago with her husband and had the great honor of assisting American baritone, William Warfield as accompanist and coach in his studio at Northwestern University and also served as an accompanist for the Young Artists Program at the Chicago Lyric Opera, performing in recital at the Chicago Civic Center.
+She studied vocal accompanying with Steven Blier, Dennis Helmrich, Hans Broekman, JJ Penna and Dalton Baldwin.
+Performances have brought her to Lincoln Center as a member of the Westminster Symphonic Choir with the New York Philharmonic under the direction of both Joseph Flummerfelt and maestro Kurt Masur, UNESCO in Paris, France, the Chicago Cultural Center, Northwestern University as a studio assistant for William Warfield and as accompanist for the Young Artists Program at the Chicago Lyric Opera.

 Jordan D. Lewis